 Cloves are one of the highly prized spices, widely recognized all over the world for their medicinal and culinary qualities.
-The spices actually are the "flower buds" from evergreen rain-forest tree native to Indonesia.
+The spice buds are actually the "flower buds" from an evergreen rainforest tree native to Indonesian "spice islands".

-Botanically, clove-spice belongs to the family of Myrtaceae in the genus; Sygyzium, and scientifically named as Sygizium aromaticum.
+Botanically, clove-spice belongs to the family of Myrtaceae, in the genus; Syzygium, and scientifically named as Syzyigium aromaticum.

 |Immature green clove buds|